Nkamanyi/Nkamanyi/README.md

 <h1 align="left">Hi 👋, I'm Nkamanyi Martin</h1>
 <p align="left">Hello!
-I'm Martin, a dedicated and results-driven Data Engineer with extensive experience in developing and maintaining complex data systems.
-With a strong background in various programming languages, cloud platforms, and big data technologies, I have a proven track record of enhancing data processing efficiency and enabling data-driven decision-making for organizations.
-My expertise lies in designing robust ETL processes, automating data pipelines, and implementing scalable data warehousing solutions.
-I am passionate about leveraging my skills to solve challenging data problems and contribute to the success of my team and organization.
+I'm Martin, Dynamic and analytical finance professional with a robust educational background and practical experience in quantitative finance, data science, and risk management.
+Expertise in financial modeling, quantitative analysis, and machine learning.
+Proven track record of leveraging advanced analytics and machine learning techniques to drive data-driven decisions.
+Seeking a challenging Quantitative role to utilize my skills in a forward-thinking financial institution.

 Let’s innovate and grow together!.</p>